 The next step is to call the police and have them file a report.
 This will document the accident and be used as evidence in your case.
-It is also important to take pictures of the accident scene and get the contact information of any witnesses.
-Their testimony may be necessary in your case.
+It is also important to take pictures of the accident scene and the vehicles involved and get the contact information of any witnesses.
+Their testimony may be crucial to your case.

 The most important step is to contact an experienced car accident attorney.
 Personal injury attorneys can help you understand your rights and options and fight to get you the compensation you deserve.
 Do not try to handle the case on your own.